sreedevi-langoju/12weekawsworkshopchallenge/week2/Create_IAM_Users_Groups_Policies_Roles.md

 * A unique identifier for the user.
 This ID is returned only when you use the API, Tools for Windows PowerShell, or AWS CLI to create the user; you do not see this ID in the console.

-You can find the ARN for a user by navigating to the IAM console, choosing Users from the left side panel, then selecting the User you want
+* You can find the ARN for a user by navigating to the IAM console, choosing Users from the left side panel, then selecting the User you want more detail on.
+* Navigate to the sign-in page .
+Sign in with the new user you just created.
+You should be able to sign and test the permissions of the new IAM User you created!